Supporting Products and links: Some of the links below may be affiliate links.

 How to make a tassel.
 Free instructions and illustrations on how to make tassels.

-This list includes some applications for phone or tablets to keep track of thread colors so you will always know the threads you have purchased.
+Also included are some handy applications for phone or tablets to keep track of thread colors so you will always know the threads you have purchased.

 Do you have a unfinished projects around the house?
 These articles have ideas and hints on how to finish those projects called UFOs or UnFinished Objects.
 Learn more....